AthulKrishna47/voting-system-project/README.md

 # Election Voting System (12th Grade Project)

 A Python-based console application that simulates an election voting system connected with a MySQL database.
 Users can authenticate with an admission number, vote for SPL and House Captain candidates, and view election results.
+Built as a school-level project to demonstrate database integration, input validation, and basic voting logic.

 ## Features